 Using lasers for either tattoo removal or tattoo reduction (fading) has begun to be seen as the latest revolution in the expanding tattoo industry.
 Lasers have come a long way since their first uses with the potential to totally remove tattoos satisfactorily without leaving scarring or discernible changes to the skin.
 The uses of modern lasers with the correct procedures and aftercare mean that removal and reduction is safe.
 Lasering can also be used for fading older and dark tattoos for cover up work, therefore giving you the client more options for the new tattoo.

-Phoenix Tattoo & Removal use a Q-Switched ND:YAG laser supplied by Lynton Lasers.
+Phoenix Tattoo use a Q-Switched ND:YAG laser.
 These are the most powerful and variable lasers which means that we can target the pigments to be removed with the correct wavelength of light at the correct depth using the correct power.
 This is a feature of our lasers which is not found in the vast majority of other studios who often use cheaper passive or IPL lasers.

 Our laser technicians have been trained with courses approved by the British Laser Medical Association.
-They have also had direct training directly from Lynton Lasers.
 Both male and female technicians are available to administer your treatment.
 (Please advise at the time of booking if you have a preference)

 We offer our advice freely on the tattoo removal process and offer a free no obligation consultation with patch test.

 What are Lasers and how can they remove tattoos?

 A laser produces a high energy beam of light that can precisely transfer energy into certain targets within the skin.
 The beam of light is produced in one wavelength which will be preferentially absorbed by certain tattoo pigments in the colour spectrum.